yegor256/blog/_drafts/_agile.md

 Why so?
 What are we afraid of?

-Moreover, why programmers feel it humiliating when their results are being regularly checked, leading to micro rewards and penalties, while at the same time they find it totally OK to be fired for a single "unforgiven" mistake?
+Moreover, why do programmers feel it humiliating when their results are being regularly checked, leading to micro rewards and penalties, while at the same time they find it totally OK to be fired for a single "unforgiven" mistake?